-We are offering NERC researchers a unique opportunity to develop their public engagement work with expert mentors and facilitators, and in peer learning groups.
+We are offering environmental researchers a unique opportunity to develop their public engagement work with expert mentors and facilitators, and in peer learning groups.
 This a flexible and bespoke development opportunity, informed by research done with the NERC community, and steered by an advisory panel of engagement, academic and wider sector experts.

 You will explore relevant content through a mixture of live events and self-directed tasks.
 Participants will take part in: